alaynetheodore5/can-i-recycle-it/README.md

 # Can I Recycle It?

-This is an application for users to access information all about recycleing!
+This is an application for users to access information all about recycling!
 Feel free to suggest modifications to the app or even add new features!

 ## Features
+// images here

 ## Example Code